MESSELMIyahya/NoorJs/docs/doc.md

     setCounter((c)=>c+1);
   });

-  // when the counter state get changed
+  // when the counter state gets changed

   this.onChange(()=>{
     // rerendering the component to get a new view with the latest values